 Only certain file formats can be printed: PDF for the highest quality (strongly recommended) or alternatively JPG or TIF.
-All elements such as photos, graphics, text and lines need to be embedded in the print ready PDF.
+All elements such as photos, graphics, text and lines need to be embedded in the print-ready PDF.
 This allows the file to be printed directly, without amending the file.
 At Printulu, we normally do not edit given artworks unless it is an emergency.
 This is because we do not know what is the desired layout or content of a provided design.
-We highly recommend using a professional layout programme such as InDesign and Illustrator in order to yield the best results when creating a print ready PDF.
+We highly recommend using a professional layout program such as InDesign and Illustrator in order to yield the best results when creating a print-ready PDF.

-As a printing company that ships high quality products all over South Africa, we know how confusing this can get.
-If you have any questions please drop us a mail at email@example.com and we will get back to you ASAP with everything you need!
+As a printing company that ships high-quality products all over South Africa, we know how confusing this can get.
+If you have any questions please drop us an email at email@example.com and we will get back to you ASAP with everything you need!

 - How to get the perfect large format print